Recent Changes Search:

 Can I have a hybrid character?

 Yes.
-Please read Hybrid Characters for more information, as there are some restrictions and things to note.
+Please read Hybrid Characters FAQ for more information, as there are some restrictions and things to note.

 What possessions can my character own?